Nathan Healy

 Leasing Solar Panels

-For Saginaw homeowners, Palmetto offers Power Purchase Agreements (PPAs) through DTE Energy and Consumers Energy customers.
-With a PPA, you pay for the electricity your solar panels generate at a fixed rate per kilowatt-hour, typically lower than your utility rate.
+In Saginaw, Palmetto offers Power Purchase Agreements (PPAs) for homeowners served by DTE Energy and Consumers Energy.
+With a PPA, you pay only for the electricity your solar panels generate at a set rate per kilowatt-hour, rather than making a large upfront investment.

 Go solar without the investment